dorotamierzwa/dorotamierzwa.github.io/_posts/2017-11-05-Lists-dictionaries-for-loop-problems.md

 Anne lives with 7 dogs.
 John lives with 5 dogs.
 Ted lives with 0 dogs.
-….
+…
 ```

-## Problem #5 Create a dictionary where values are calculated from data in a text file
+## Problem #5 Create a dictionary where values are calculated from data in a text file.

 Similarly as in Problem #3, doing some calculations on dictionary values requires a dictionary definition before the loop.
 Here I calculate total and average number of dogs per person: